contagon/handbook/handbook/38-church-policies-and-guidelines.md

 All equipment is to be locked securely when not in use.
 It may not be removed from the building for home or personal use.

+### 38.8.45 Seeking Information from Reliable Sources

+In today’s world, information is easy to access and share.
+This can be a great blessing for those seeking to be educated and informed.
+However, many sources of information are unreliable and do not edify.
+Some sources seek to promote anger, contention, fear, or baseless conspiracy theories (see [3 Nephi 11:30](https://www.churchofjesuschrist.org/study/scriptures/bofm/3-ne/11.30?lang=eng#p30); [Mosiah 2:32](https://www.churchofjesuschrist.org/study/scriptures/bofm/mosiah/2.32?lang=eng#p32)).
+Therefore, it is important that Church members be wise as they seek truth.

+Members of the Church should seek out and share only credible, reliable, and factual sources of information.
+They should avoid sources that are speculative or founded on rumor.
+The guidance of the Holy Ghost, along with careful study, can help members discern between truth and error (see [Doctrine and Covenants 11:12](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/11.12?lang=eng#p12); [45:57](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/45.57?lang=eng#p57)).
+In matters of doctrine and Church policy, the authoritative sources are the scriptures, the teachings of the living prophets, and the General Handbook.

-### 38.8.44 Solicitation of Funds
+### 38.8.46 Solicitation of Funds

 The established programs of the Church provide financial assistance for worthy individuals and appropriate causes.
 Church assistance is administered by bishops, who are familiar with the circumstances and can prevent duplicate assistance and abuses.
 Therefore, members should not solicit additional financial assistance from Church headquarters or from local leaders or members.

 If members receive such a request for funds, they could respond by saying that they have contributed in their own wards to provide funds for assistance according to established principles of Church welfare.

-### 38.8.45 Statements Attributed to Church Leaders
+### 38.8.47 Statements Attributed to Church Leaders

 From time to time, statements are circulated that are inaccurately attributed to leaders of the Church.
 Many such statements distort current Church teachings and are based on rumors and innuendos.
 They are never transmitted officially but by word of mouth, email, or other informal means.
 Church members should not teach or pass on such statements without verifying that they are from approved Church sources, such as official statements, communications, and publications.

 Any notes made when General Authorities, Area Seventies, or other general Church officers speak at stake conferences or other meetings should not be distributed without the consent of the speaker.
 Personal notes are for individual use only.

-### 38.8.46 Support to Members in Prisons, Hospitals, and Other Institutions
+### 38.8.48 Support to Members in Prisons, Hospitals, and Other Institutions

 Stake presidents are encouraged to provide support to members in prisons, hospitals, and other institutions within their boundaries.
 They should do so within priesthood channels and according to the guidelines established by the Church and the institutions.